 All brain injuries come with unique challenges.
 Depending on the type of force and amount of force that impacts the head, however, a person’s injury could be classified as either traumatic or acquired.
 The type of injury may affect only one functional area of the brain, multiple areas, or all areas.

 A traumatic brain injury is one caused by external force.
 Concussions and contusions are the most common types of TBIs.
 Concussions happen when the brain is forced to move inside the skull.
 Blood vessels may stretch, and cranial nerves can be damaged.
 With a contusion, there is bleeding on the brain.
 While this may resolve itself, large contusion may need to be surgically removed.

 Acquired brain injuries are typically referred to as non-traumatic injuries, as they are not necessarily caused by an external force.
 Common causes include stroke, lack of oxygen, poison, tumors, and viruses.
 There are instances where babies are born with acquired brain injuries that can have an impact on the rest of their lives.

-A personal injury claim can be pursued for traumatic and acquired brain injuries, assuming negligence played a role in causing the injury.
+A brain injury lawyer can help you pursue justice for traumatic and acquired brain injuries, assuming negligence played a role in causing the injury.
 In order to understand your injury fully, a doctor will run diagnostic tests and set you up with a treatment plan.